andyburke/metalsmith-i18next-sitemap/README.md

 Metalsmith( __dirname )
     .use( sitemap( {
-        pattern: '**/*.html'               // default file pattern to process for include directives } ) )
+        pattern: '**/*.html',               // default file pattern to process for include directives
+        locales: [ 'en', 'es' ]             // an array of locales you are supporting } ) )
     .build( error => {
         if ( error ) {